 Vietnam remains selective in attracting FDI projects

-The Hanoitimes - This is the right time for Vietnam to adopt a selective approach in attracting FDI inflows to better meet its needs, said Deputy Prime Minister Pham Binh Minh.
+This is the right time for Vietnam to adopt a selective approach in attracting FDI inflows to better meet its needs, said Deputy Prime Minister Pham Binh Minh.

 Vietnam remains selective in attracting foreign direct investment (FDI) projects, with efficiency, use of advanced technology and environment-friendliness being the main criteria, according to Deputy Prime Minister Pham Binh Minh.